sherry7pan/MovieRank/README.md

-# Movie Rank - A movie difficulty scorer for English learner
+# Movie Rank - A Movie Difficulty scorer for English learner

 ### Motivation